mr-nart/Kingmaker/NPCs/Enemies/Tartuccio.md

 ## Traits
 Clearly has some sort of superiority complex. *Susceptible to flattery*, and particularly impressed by things relating to magic. *Racist against elves*.

-Alternate form: purple kobold, went by the name of "Tartuk".
+Alternate form: purple kobold, went by the name of "Tar'tuk".

 ## Motivations
 He is almost certainly a spy from [[Pitax]] given that he framed [[Caidaranel Novori|Caine]] after the [[Black Tears]]' attack on Aldori Manor.